Research · Dispatch #3 ·

 That is what rescues the gradient from the worst version of the trap.
 For the coined terms that actually got cited, all of which had available substitutes, being cited was a selection over alternatives, not a default the engine fell into for lack of options.
 The monopoly confound is real for any genuinely sole-source term, where we still cannot tell deference from no-alternative; but it is not what is carrying the gradient, because the cited coinages were not sole-source.

-Here is where we have to turn the method on our own renaming, because "originator-deference" has not yet passed the test we just put the gradient through.
-Last month's dispatch established that Gemini grounds its answers in Google's index, and that the live index and AI citations now largely agree.
-But for a term we coined, the originator page and the top Google result are the same page: we invented the word, so we rank first for it.
-That means "Gemini cites the originator" and "Gemini cites whatever ranks first in Google" predict the identical citation for every coinage.
-Our second piece of evidence, that Gemini cites an academic paper and skips our explainer, does not separate them either, because the paper also ranks highly.
-So on the Gemini end we cannot yet tell originator-deference apart from Google-rank mirroring, which is a thing we ourselves demonstrated two dispatches running.
-The clean test is a coined term that a competitor outranks in Google: if Gemini still cites us, it is deferring to the originator; if it follows the higher-ranked competitor, it was mirroring Google all along.
-We do not have that case in this panel.
-It is the first thing the next round will look for.
+With the monopoly confound cleared, the gradient looked like it credited the originator: Gemini, more than any other engine, reaching for the page that coined a term.
+That is the reading we shipped two weeks ago, but with one honest caveat and a promise to test it.
+Last month's dispatch had established that Gemini grounds its answers in Google's index, and that the live index and AI citations now largely agree.
+That is the confound the gradient owed.
+For a term we coined, the originator page and the top Google result are usually the same page: we invented the word, so we rank first for it.
+"Gemini cites the originator" and "Gemini cites whatever Google ranks first" therefore predict the same citation for every coinage we rank first on.
+The clean way to separate them is a coined term that a competitor outranks in Google.
+If Gemini still cites us, it is crediting the originator; if it follows the higher-ranked competitor, it was mirroring Google all along.

-ChatGPT sits at the other end, and its end is both more explainable and free of that confound, because ChatGPT does not ground in Google's index.
-In this panel it leans toward established, discoverable sources, but with a sharp internal split.
-When we separate its citations of established terms, it cited us on five of seven engine-surface and emerging terms but only one of nineteen classic textbook terms: 71 percent versus 5 percent.
-Those emerging terms have competitors too (vendor docs, other glossaries), so citing us there was a selection, not a monopoly.
-That split is steeper than the coinage gradient and harder to explain away, and it lands directly on a claim we had only ever supported with Google-ranking data before: that this glossary wins in emerging and contested-with-an-angle territory and loses on settled, canonical terms where a heavyweight reference exists.
-Until now that territory pattern showed up only in where our pages ranked; here it shows up in what an AI engine actually cites.
+Keep it separate from the next finding, which is sturdier but is a different claim.
+ChatGPT's broader behavior in the panel is about territory, not authorship.
+Separating its citations of established terms, it cited us on five of seven engine-surface and emerging terms but only one of nineteen classic textbook terms: 71 percent versus 5 percent.
+Those emerging terms have competitors too, so citing us there was a selection, not a monopoly.
+That split rests on far more observations than the single cite-ability capture, and it says something narrower than crediting originators: that this glossary wins in emerging and contested-with-an-angle territory and loses on settled, canonical terms where a heavyweight reference exists.
+We had only ever supported that with where our pages ranked; here it shows up in what an AI engine actually cites.
+The territory split is the sturdy result and the originator capture is the fragile one; do not let the first vouch for the second.

 One caution on the numbers